FrederikGJ/FrederikGJ/README.md

 ### Hi there 👋 my name is Frederik

-🌱 I’m currently learning how to deploy LLM applications with Python and Flask
+🌱 I’m currently learning how to deploy LLM applications with Python and Flask (at my job)

 😄 Pronouns: he/him